lee-blake/quaternary-calc/README.md

 ![Screenshot of the calculator layout](docs/calculator_layout.png)

-Figure 1: The calculator in base 4 with the number "23" typed in
+Figure 1: The calculator in base 4 with the number "23" typed in.
+The outer window appearance may differ slightly based one desktop environment.

 - The top left text area displays the current base.
 - The top right text area initially shows the number the user is inputting.
 It is also where the results of computations